Charles Coster

-Charles Robert Coster (c.
-1837 – December 23, 1888) was an American soldier and public official, who is best known for commanding a brigade at the Battle of Gettysburg.
+Charles Robert Coster (December 18, 1839 – December 23, 1888) was an American soldier and public official, who is best known for commanding a brigade at the Battle of Gettysburg.

 Early life

 Coster was born in New York City.
 He was the son of John H. Coster and Sarah Adeline (née Boardman) Coster, He was also a first cousin of New York clubman, Harry Coster.
 His father, better known as a playboy before a businessman, was one of twelve children that married into many prominent families.

 His grandfather, John Gerard Coster, came from Haarlem in the Netherlands to the United States shortly after the Revolutionary War and founded the family fortune through the mercantile firm, "Henry A. & John G. Coster".

 Military career

 On April 17, 1861, just five days after the firing on Fort Sumter, he enlisted as a private in the 7th New York Militia, one of the first regiments to come to the defense of Washington, D.C. at the outbreak of the Civil War.
 He later enlisted in 1861 at age 24 as a first lieutenant in 12th U.S. Infantry.
 He served in Brig.
 Gen. George Sykes's division of V Corps in the Seven Days Battles, being commended by his superiors for his conduct at the Battle of Gaines' Mill on June 27, 1862.

 On October 8, 1862, Coster was named colonel of the recently organized 134th New York Volunteer Infantry.
 By December 31, 1862, the regiment belonged to Col. Orland Smith's 2nd Brigade of Maj.
 Gen. Adolph von Steinwehr's 2nd Division, XI Corps, Army of the Potomac.
 Coster's regiment participated in the Battle of Chancellorsville under Brig.
 Gen. Francis C. Barlow, who had been appointed brigade commander in place of Smith.
 During May 1863, Coster's regiment joined the 1st Brigade, 2nd Division, under Col. Adolphus Buschbeck.
 When Buschbeck went on leave on June 10, Coster became brigade commander.
 In that role he patrolled near Boonsboro, Maryland before marching to Gettysburg, Pennsylvania.